study-ORCATech-cloud/learn-and-earn-fork/docs/user-feature/README.md

 # User & Feature Documentation 👥

-End-user guides and feature documentation for learners using the ORCATech Learning Platform.
+End-user guides and feature documentation for learners using the LabDojo Learning Platform.

 ## 📚 Available Guides